Pat Richards: Catalans Dragons (2016)

 Richards joined Catalans Dragons for the 2016 Super League season, appearing 21 times and scoring 188 points for the club before announcing his retirement from the sport at the end of the 2016 season.

 International career

-Despite being born in Australia, Richards qualifies for Ireland due to his Irish parentage.
+Richards was born in Australia, but qualifies for Ireland due to his Irish parentage.
 He featured for Ireland in the 2008 and 2013 World Cups and in the 2009 European Cup.